 Just 5 ingredients and 10 minutes is all you need for this creamy potage.
-My guests slurped it down with delight, and wouldn’t believe it has no tomatoes!
-The tart tomato flavor is so convincing, no one will ever guess it’s made with sweet potato, beet, lemon, and coconut milk.
-If you’re one of the 40% of Americans that are nightshade-intolerant, this easy soup is for you.
-Just cook, immersion blend, and eat.
+My guests slurped it down with delight.
+They couldn’t believe it has no tomatoes!
+The tart tomato flavor is so convincing, no one will ever guess it’s made with nourishing sweet potato, beet, lemon, and coconut milk.
+Yep.
+If you’re one of the 40% of Americans that are nightshade-intolerant, this easy soup is for YOU.
+Just boil, immersion blend, and enjoy!

 One of my subscribers recently asked me to create a no-nightshade cream of tomato soup, and I love challenges!
 Nightshades are one of our most common allergens.
 The Solanaceae family of veggies includes tomatoes, peppers, white potatoes, and eggplant.
 Yep, most fast foods contain them.
 Nightshades are notorious for creating intestinal fissures, an invitation to auto-immune diseases, gluten or dairy intolerance, mood swings, indigestion, and arthritis.
 For details, see my article: Beware of Nightshades.